 - Headtorch – the Black Diamond Storm (UK & USA) is our choice because it’s waterproof, 400 lumens and good value.

 - Water storage – it’s really useful to take water storage if there aren’t nearby water sources.
 The Camelbak water bladder holds 3L and come with a mouthpiece so can be used for outdoor pursuits too.

-- Camping cooking gear – for outdoor cooking at the very least you’ll need a camping stove, gas, cutlery, plates and pans but there are plenty more optional items.
+- Camping cooking gear – for outdoor cooking you’ll need a camping stove, gas, cutlery, plates and pans.

 - Camping clothing – taking comfortable outdoor clothing that’s fitting to your climate.
 A good insulated jacket is one of the first things on our list.